Xavose/NeverwinterNights/5 Castle Never/Castle Never.md

 ### Motivations

-Nurvureem wants the treasure, bones, and spirits that reside within Castle Never so that he can turn the castle into his new base of power.
-He has little regard for the denizens of Neverwinter, after all, a lion does not mind the ants that burrow outside its cave.
+Nurvureem wants the treasure, bones, and spirits that reside within Castle Never so that she can turn the castle into her new base of power.
+She has little regard for the denizens of Neverwinter, after all, a lion does not mind the ants that burrow outside its cave.

+If the party wants to side with Nurvureem she will require they complete the following Objectives:

+- Bring her the treasure locked inside the vaults on the second floor (R23)
+  - The chests are trapped with powerful magic
+- Bring her old man bellows so that she can use him to gain greater controll over the castle
+- Rid the Noble Spyre and Arcanist Spyre of their pests

 ### Minions

 Nurvureem controls many raised shadows as well as two lieutenants.

 #### Nardor (The Apprentice)

 Nardor is a young black dragon on it's way to becoming a shadow dragon.
 Nurvureem is teaching him dark secrets in exchange for his services taking over Castle Never

 #### Ursa (The Flesh Offering)

 Ursa is a Goblin Wizard skilled in the arts of conjuration.
 Ursa has been summoning creatures from outside the castle as sacrifices for Nurvureem to user her breath weapon on.
 Once Nurvureem uses her breath weapon on these creatures, they rise as shadows under her controll.

-# Legion of Bone
+## Legion of Bone

-## Sofina (Red wizard and Necromancer Extrordinair)
+### Sofina (Red wizard and Necromancer Extrordinair)

 Sofina is in service to her master **Szass Tam** a powerful archmage and the Zulkir of Necromancy.

 Szass has sent Sofina to keep an eye on Neverwinter having learned that Mogrim and the rest of the Arcane Brotherhood have plans for the city.

 Since Nurvureem took root in the Neverspire, Sofina has been waging a silent war against the drake in hopes that she can use it's powers to further her masters plans.

-### Motivations
+#### Motivations

 Sofina seeks to control the castle so that her master can use it as a base of operations.

 - Rid the castle of Nurvureem
 - Claim the Scepter of Neverwinter to gain control over the Castle Guardians.

-### Minions
+#### Minions

 Sofina has a veritable army of undead at her disposal thanks to the Libram of Souls and Flesh left to her by her master

-#### Deathlock Mastermind
+##### Deathlock Mastermind

 The deathlock mastermind and its deathlocks are pacted to Szass but have been sworn in service to Sofina.
 Still the mastermind views Sofina as more of a rival than a master, and will turn on her the first chance it gets

-#### Deathlocks
+##### Deathlocks

-#### Skeletons
+##### Skeletons

-#### Zombies
+##### Zombies

-### Plan
+#### Plan

 Sofina plans to us the Libram of Souls and Flesh to cast Summon Undead at 9th level and have the creature aid her in a battle against Nurvureem.

 ## The Court of Lord Never